alomrani/Imitation-learning-project/IL-base/README.md

 The default settings will train a `SAC` agent on the `hover` task as per the following-

 ```
-python singleagent.py --configs configs/defaults.yaml hover
+python singleagent.py
 ```

-Custom implementations can be trained using their respective `config` files.
+Custom implementations can be trained using config files in their respective directories in the `config` folder.

 *NOTE FOR MASTER BRANCH- Do not change the files until a major change is required.
 Make changes to your branch first.
 IF they work then we will incorporate them in the master branch.*